Asur255/reflection-learning-journal-Asur255/README.md

 **4 Course overall - Forward Looking**
 **Reflection Question #37.
 What would you like to spend more time on in school?**
 *In the future of this course, I would like to spend more time on working on exercises similar to those in class, and getting these marked and receiving feedback on this work.
 In a previous lecture, the lecturer had given feedback on exercises that the students had worked on in the previous lecture.
 I quite liked this as we not only received feedback on our own work, but also saw the work of other and how they could improve.
 This way we got to see the way our peers thought as well as getting questions answered that we may have not even thought of.*

+## Learning Journal 03
+**1 Lecture content - Forward Looking**
+**Reflection Question #36.
+What's one goal you would like to set for yourself for next time?**
+*One goal that I’d like the set for myself for future lecture is to participate more by asking and answering questions.
+I sometimes see other students doing this and I think it would be really beneficial for me to do so more.
+Furthermore, I feel that this may be easier in a physical lecture setting.*